Installation#

 After downloading, you should have a folder structure like this:

-Important note: You can place the models folder anywhere on your computer.
-After installing VASCilia, update all related paths in your config file to point to your chosen location.
+After installing VASCilia, update all related paths in your configuration file to point to the chosen location.

 {